microsoft/Data-Science-For-Beginners/2-Working-With-Data/05-relational-databases/README.md

 But before we create the next table, we need to figure out how to reference each city.
 We need some form of an identifier, ID or (in technical database terms) a primary key.
 A primary key is a value used to identify one specific row in a table.
 While this could be based on a value itself (we could use the name of the city, for example), it should almost always be a number or other identifier.
 We don't want the id to ever change as it would break the relationship.
 You will find in most cases the primary key or id will be an auto-generated number.

+> [!NOTE] Foreign key is frequently abbreviated as PK

 ### cities

 | city_id | city     | country       |